-Find out all that you can about the company
+Find out all that you can about the company/organization

-- Visit the company's website and LinkedIn page (if available) - Learn about company locations, products and services, the management team, recent news announcements, and the company's vision, mission and values
+- Visit their website and LinkedIn page (if available). - Learn about their locations, products and services, the management team, recent news announcements, and their vision, mission and values.

 Review the posting